mxmike508/MHC/docs/md/RAG Indexing Workflow.md

 Source File: RAG_Indexing_Workflow_for_Documentation.json
 Project Lead: Mike Holland
 System Architect: Gemini Pro
+Status (2025-08-17): Indexing pipeline is documented as linear and deterministic.
+In the live Main Chat v8.4, the downstream RAG retrieval/usage is currently not working; verify this pipeline’s outputs are present in `rag_store` and that the main chat queries are correctly filtering by `project_id` and `rag_session_id`.
 1. Overall Goal
 This workflow serves as the dedicated data pipeline for bootstrapping a new project with an existing knowledge base.
 Its purpose is to receive a URL to a JSON file and a new project